 And here’s another option to consider: this lightweight sunscreen shawl scarf would do double duty to protect you from the sun in the warmer seasons as well as being a fashion accessory layering piece.
 This Coolibar sunscreen scarf has USB 50+ protection from the sun’s rays & comes in great colors.

 We all need to protect our eyes from the sun’s harmful UVA/UVB rays.
 These unisex polarized sunglasses come in a lot of lens colors and frame designs and are extremely affordable too.

 If you are fond of the aviator-style of sunglasses these polarized aviators may interest you.
 I like polarized sunglasses because they remove the glare off the water and help you to see things more clearly.
 This will be very helpful in Budapest.

 If you are in need of new luggage, this expandable soft side spinner luggage is affordable and comes in lots of colors.
 If you like hard-sided better, then you may favor this hard-sided luggage set better.
 Both sets come with TSA approved zippers locks and 8 wheels per piece.
-Either will be great for the plane or train or even your car depending on how you plan to travel to Croatia.
+Either will be great for the plane or train or even your car depending on how you plan to travel to Budapest.

 Quick Tips For Your 2 Days In Budapest

 Here are some quick tips and tricks I’ve learned, along with the ones above, which will enhance your trip to Budapest.
 And hopefully, make it a bit less stressful.